amatlack/amatlack.github.io/_posts/2017-03-17-doing-the-right-things.md

 ---
 layout: post
 title: Changing your entrenched processes can increase customer loyalty
-excerpt: How does your team balance doing things for the sake of process and consistency, doing things fast, and doing the right thing for the customer?
+description: How does your team balance doing things for the sake of process and consistency, doing things fast, and doing the right thing for the customer?
 categories: [DevOps, Culture]
 ---